RoboticExplorationLab/RExHopper/docs/ODriveSetup.md

 odrv0.config.dc_max_positive_current = 150
 ```

-Max Negative Current and Max Regen Current: -1  and 0 if you do not have regen braking.
+### Max Negative Current and Max Regen Current

+-1  and 0 if you do not have regen braking.

 If you do have regen braking, the highest value would be max charge rate * p count.
 Max charge rate should be found from the battery specifications, or you can use 1C to be safe...